Project Riese: History

-In April 1944, dissatisfied with the progress of the project, Adolf Hitler decided to hand over the supervision of construction to the Organisation Todt and assign prisoners of concentration camps to work.
-They were deployed in thirteen labour camps (Arbeitslager, AL), some in the vicinity of the tunnels.
-This network of camps has been named Arbeitslager Riese (List of camps) and was part of the Gross-Rosen concentration camp.
-The administration of AL Riese and the camp commander, SS-Hauptsturmführer Albert Lütkemeyer, were located in AL Wüstegiersdorf.
-From December 1944 to January 1945 the prisoners were guarded by 853 SS troops.
+In April 1944, Adolf Hitler became dissatisfied with the progress of the project and decided to hand over supervision of the construction to the Organisation Todt, assigning prisoners from concentration camps to work on it.
+The prisoners were deployed to thirteen labour camps (Arbeitslager, AL), some of which were located near the tunnels.
+This network of camps was named Arbeitslager Riese (List of camps) and was part of the Gross-Rosen concentration camp.
+The AL Riese administration and camp commander, SS-Hauptsturmführer Albert Lütkemeyer, were based in AL Wüstegiersdorf.
+From December 1944 to January 1945, the prisoners were guarded by 853 SS troops.

-According to incomplete data, at least 13,000 prisoners worked for the project.
-Most of them were transferred from the Auschwitz concentration camp.
-The documents allow identification of 8,995 prisoners.
-All of them were Jews, about seventy per cent from Hungary, the rest from Poland, Greece, Romania, Czechoslovakia, the Netherlands, Belgium, and Germany.
-Mortality was very high because of disease, malnutrition, exhaustion, dangerous underground work, and the treatment of prisoners by German guards.
-Many exhausted prisoners were sent back to the Auschwitz concentration camp.
-The deportation of 857 prisoners is documented as well as 14 executions after failed escape attempts.
-An estimated total of 5,000 victims lost their lives.
+According to incomplete records, at least 13,000 prisoners were employed on the project, most of whom were transferred from Auschwitz concentration camp.
+The documents allow 8,995 prisoners to be identified.
+All of these were Jewish, around 70% of whom originated from Hungary, with the remainder coming from Poland, Greece, Romania, Czechoslovakia, the Netherlands, Belgium and Germany.
+Mortality rates were extremely high due to disease, malnutrition, exhaustion, dangerous underground work and the treatment of prisoners by German guards.
+Many exhausted prisoners were sent back to Auschwitz.
+The deportation of 857 prisoners is documented, as are 14 executions following failed escape attempts.
+It is estimated that a total of 5,000 people lost their lives.

-At the end of 1944, another typhus epidemic occurred amongst the prisoners.
-Because the front line of the war was approaching, evacuation of the camps began in February 1945, however in a few places work might have been conducted as late as the end of April.
-Some prisoners were left behind, mostly the very ill, until the Red Army arrived in the area in May 1945.
-Project Riese was abandoned in the initial stage of construction and only 9 km (25,000 m^{2}, 100,000 m^{3}) of tunnels were dug out.
+Another typhus epidemic occurred amongst the prisoners at the end of 1944.
+As the war front approached, the evacuation of the camps began in February 1945; however, work may have continued in a few places until the end of April.
+Some prisoners, mostly those who were very ill, were left behind until the Red Army arrived in the area in May 1945.
+Project Riese was abandoned at the initial stage of construction, with only 9 km (25,000 m^{2}, 100,000 m^{3}) of tunnels having been dug out.

-Individual structures of the project
+The individual structures of the project

-German code names of individual structures of the project are unknown because of the lack of documentation.
+The German codenames of these structures are unknown due to a lack of documentation.
 Polish names were created after the war.